Our Complaints Handling Procedure

 If the client does not want to or is unable to attend such a meeting or engage in a discussion (or the meeting or call is not necessary), we will be happy to send the client a detailed, written response, including the proposed solution, within fifteen working days of our concluding the investigation of the matter.

 If the client is satisfied with our response following the above steps, that will be the end of the matter.
-However, if the client is not satisfied, they will be invited to contact our Complaints Handling Representative again and they will arrange for [another Partner/Director] [another senior member of staff who is unconnected with the matter] to review the decision.
+However, if the client is not satisfied, they will be invited to contact our Complaints Handling Representative again and they will arrange for Director to review the decision.
 They will write to the client within ten working days of receiving the request with confirmation of the firm’s final position in relation to the complaint, outlining the reasons and any final redress that is offered.

 Step Five: Other avenues